carpentries-incubator/cwl-novice-tutorial/_episodes/cite.md

 questions:
 - "Key question (FIXME)"
 objectives:
+- "explain the importance of correctly citing research software"
 - "give credit for all the tools used in their workflow(s)"
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"